Randomness Extraction in AC0 and with Small Locality: Introduction

 Note that the depth of the circuit is almost optimal, within an additive $O(1)$ factor of the lower bound given in \cite{goldreich2015randomness}.
 In addition, our construction is also a family with locality only $\poly(\log n)$.
 Note that the seed length $d=O(\log n)$ is (asymptotically) optimal, while the locality beats the one obtained in \cite{bogdanov2013sparse} (which is $O(n/m\log (m/\eps)\log (n/m))=n^{\Omega(1)})$ and is within a $\log^4 n$ factor to $O(n/k \log(n/\eps))$.

 Our result also improves that of De and Trevisan \cite{DT09}, even in the high min-entropy case, as our error can be any $1/\poly(n)$ instead of just $n^{-\alpha}$ for some constant $0<\alpha<1$.
-Moreover, our seed length remains $O(\log n)$ even for $k =n/\poly(\log n)$, while in this case the seed length of the extractor in \cite{DT09} becomes $\poly(\log n)$.
+Moreover, our seed length remains $O(\log n)$ even for $k =n/\poly(\log n)$, while in this case the extractor in \cite{DT09} has seed length $\poly(\log n)$.

-Next, we can boost our construction to extract almost all the entropy.
-Specifically, we have
+Next, we can boost our construction to reduce the error and extract almost all the entropy.
+We have